matthew-brett/barts-setup/barts_setup.md

 * Connect WiFi to StBartholomewsPrivate, if not already connected.
 * If FULL WIFI:
     * Go to System Preferences -> Sharing.
 Disable internet sharing.
-* Plug in both mini-DVI to VGA adapters into mini-DVI / Thunderbolt ports.
+* Plug both mini-DVI to VGA adapters into mini-DVI / Thunderbolt ports.
 * Plug clergy monitor VGA cable into rear VGA adapter.
 * Plug projector VGA cable into front VGA adapter.
 * We have set up the configured displays to be: